Nobel-Justin/Oviz-Bio-demo/SNV_Context/markdown/SNV_Context-Manual.md

 |---|---|---|---|---|
 | chr1  | 101686  | A | G | 0.113636 |

+- the first line should be the `header` as specified above.
 - `#` prefix is mandatory to indicate the header line.
 - `contig` and `position` respectively stand for the chromosome and position of the mutation.
 - `ref_allele` and `alt_allele` respectively stand for the base before and after the mutation.